List of 10 English Speaking Countries in the World

 - |

-In Caribbean there is around 18 places where English is main language.
+In the Caribbean, there are around 18 places where English is the main language.
 Jamaica have most English speakers here.
-Other places have less people speak English but still official.
+Other places have fewer people who speak English but still official.

 | Country/Region |